Mesa Verde National Park: Climate

 According to the Köppen climate classification system, Mesa Verde National Park has a dry-summer humid continental climate (Dsa).
 According to the United States Department of Agriculture, the Plant Hardiness zone at Mesa Verde National Park Headquarters at 6952 ft (2119 m) elevation is 6b with an average annual extreme minimum temperature of −0.1 °F (−17.8 °C).

 The region's precipitation pattern is bimodal, meaning agriculture is sustained through snowfall during winter and autumn and rainfall during spring and summer.
 Water for farming and consumption was provided by summer rains, winter snowfall, and seeps and springs in and near the Mesa Verde villages.
-At 7000 ft, the middle mesa areas were typically ten degrees Fahrenheit (5.5 °C) cooler than the mesa top, which reduced the amount of water needed for farming.
+At 7000 ft, the middle mesa areas were typically ten degrees Fahrenheit (5 °C) cooler than the mesa top, which reduced the amount of water needed for farming.
 The cliff dwellings were built to take advantage of solar energy.
-The angle of the sun in winter warmed the masonry of the cliff dwellings, warm breezes blew from the valley, and the air was ten to twenty degrees warmer in the canyon alcoves than on the top of the mesa.
+The angle of the sun in winter warmed the masonry of the cliff dwellings, warm breezes blew from the valley, and the air was 10 to 20 °F (5–10 °C) warmer in the canyon alcoves than on the top of the mesa.
 In the summer, with the sun high overhead, much of the village was protected from direct sunlight in the high cliff dwellings.

 Anthropogenic ecology and geography

 Anthropogenic ecology refers to the human impact on animals and plants in an ecosystem.
 A shift from medium and large game animals, such as deer, bighorn sheep, and antelope, to smaller ones like rabbits and turkey during the mid-10th to mid-13th centuries might indicate that Pueblonian subsistence hunting had dramatically altered faunal populations on the mesa.
 Analysis of pack rat midden indicates that, with the exception of invasive species such as tumbleweed and clover, the flora and fauna in the area have remained relatively consistent for the past 4,000 years.

-According to the A. W. Kuchler U.S. Potential natural vegetation Types, Mesa Verde National Park has a Juniper/Pinyon (23) potential vegetation type with a Great Basin montane forest /Southwest Forest (4) potential vegetation form.
+According to the A. W. Kuchler U.S. Potential natural vegetation Types, Mesa Verde National Park has a Juniper/Pinyon (23) potential vegetation type with a Great Basin montane forest/Southwest Forest (4) potential vegetation form.

 Mesa Verde's canyons were created by streams that eroded the hard sandstone that covers the area.
 This resulted in Mesa Verde National Park elevations ranging from about 6000 to 8572 ft, the highest elevation at Park Point.
 The terrain in the park is now a transition zone between the low desert plateaus and the Rocky Mountains.